Physical Therapy Program

 becoming a student

-- The minimum requirement for both cumulative and science GPAs is 3.0 (on a 4.0 scale).
+- The minimum requirement for prerequisite GPA is 3.0.
+The preferred minimum requirement for cumulative GPA is 3.0 (on a 4.0 scale).

 - The GRE is required for application to the program.

-The program prerequisite requirements must be met for applications to be reviewed and scored.
+The program application requirements must be met for applications to be reviewed and scored.

 In the Physical Therapy program, you’ll take courses like…

 - Applied Kinesiology